-Level 3 Medication Competency and Management Training Course (Accredited)
+Level 3 Medication, Audit and Competency Training (Accredited)

 In a service that provides care will ultimately be safe, effective and demonstrate that a high-quality service is being delivered and have taken the wishes and expectations of the person receiving the care into account.

 This will result in a consistent high standard of care which is compliant with local authorities and inspectorates in care.

 Should be the best possible health outcomes for the individual and will enable close working relationships within the multidisciplinary team leading to further efficiencies within the health and social care system.
 Managers and team leaders who manage the competencies of staff administering medication should act in the best interests of their service user.